rkangr/Introduction-of-Python-for-Computational-Finance/chapter1.md

 TotalPrice=n*Price
 ```

- If on the right hand side of `=` is an expression involving some computations then first the result of the right hand side is computed and the final value is assigned to the variable
+ If on the right hand side of `=` is an expression involving some computations then first the result of the right hand side is computed and after that the final value is assigned to the variable

 *** =instructions